-We hope to have the full postcard collection will be available online at some point in the future.
+We hope to have the full postcard collection available online at some point in the future.
 Please check back with us.

 Welcome to the Lexington Public Library’s historical postcard collection.
 Here you will find images of sites that housed the public library in the past.
 The original postcards belong to an individual who loaned them to the library to digitize and post here for all to enjoy.
 Links on this page are to summaries of period newspaper articles in LPL’s Local History Index .
 The full text of the articles may be viewed on microfilm in the Kentucky Room of the Lexington Public Library.